stevecalderone/Chemical-Engineering-Thermodynamics/README.md

 # ChemicalEngineering
-User Defined Functions for multicomponent thermodynamic calculations of the Predictive Peng-Robinson 1978 Equation of State Clean functions - no UI changes and no pop up messages.
+User Defined Functions for multicomponent thermodynamic calculations of the Predictive Peng-Robinson 1978 Equation of State

+Clean VBA functions - no UI changes and no pop up messages.
+Use these functions in HMB workbooks.
 Errors are reported in cell comments.
 When error clears then error comment also clears.
 Requires Pure Component Property Data WorkSheet - PData.xlsx.
 Import the Math.bas, ModArraySupport.bas and ChE_Functions.bas modules.